The Normalisation of Starvation

 12 weeks of restricted rehabilitation

-Follow-up assessments at 8 and 12 months post-starvation for over half the group
+Follow-ups at 8 and 12 months post-starvation

 Signs of Semi-Starvation

-| Physical | Psychological | Food Behaviours |
+| Physical Symptoms | Psychological Symptoms | Food Behaviours |

 |---|---|---|